Keyboard shortcuts

 Authentication

-Project indices and remotely stored project KPARs (or sources) may require authentication in order to get authorised access.
+Project indices and remotely stored project KPARs (or sources) may require authentication in order to get authorized access.
 Sysand currently supports this for:

 Support is planned for: